Milan Raspopović: Career

-Raspopović was the first professor of Physics at Mathematical Gymnasium Belgrade – Special Mathematical Gymnasium (a school of Special National Interest), and the creator of the school's unique physics and overall curriculum.

-Raspopović taught university level courses at University of Belgrade, University of Niš, University of Kragujevac, and University of Montenegro.
-During that time he was principal and director at Mathematical Gymnasium Belgrade.
+Raspopović was the first professor of Physics at the Mathematical Gymnasium of Belgrade, a specialized institution for math and physics, and the creator of the school's physics and overall curriculum.
+Raspopović taught university-level courses at the University of Belgrade, the University of Niš, the University of Kragujevac, and the University of Montenegro.
+During that time, he was principal and director at Mathematical Gymnasium Belgrade.
 Raspopović and Emilo Danilović, then Serbian Chief Scientific Advisor for physics, created the first MG curriculum in physics.

 Textbooks

-Raspopović is the author or co-author of over 30 textbooks and collections of assignments in physics, for elementary and secondary schools.
-In the area of physics for elementary schools, as well as in the area of textbooks and collections of assignments for high schools of technical sciences (electrical engineering and mechanical engineering), for high schools of natural sciences and mathematics and natural science curricular stream in gymnasiums, in didactics, and including his special physics textbooks for Special School for Gifted Matematička gimnazija, professor Raspopović's books have the largest circulation in Serbia, Montenegro, and in former Yugoslavia.
+Raspopović has authored or co-authored over 30 physics textbooks and assignment collections for elementary and secondary schools.
+His work primarily focuses on physics textbooks for elementary and high schools, along with assignment collections for technical (engineering) and general science high schools.

-Raspopović also co-authored textbooks and collections of solved problems with professors from Mathematical Gymnasium.
+Professor Raspopović's books have the highest circulation across Serbia, Montenegro, and the former Yugoslavia.
+Raspopović also co-authored textbooks and collections of solved problems with professors from the Mathematical Gymnasium.